industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 optimization in the section
 [Evolutionary multiobjective optimization](#evolutionary-multiobjective-optimization).

+## Preference information

 !!! question "Why and where is this relevant in DESDEO?"
-    It is important to understand what an optimal solution is in multiobjective optimization when choosing a solver.
-See [Solvers and solver interfaces](../explanation/solvers.md#solvers-and-solver-interfaces).

-    In evolutionary multiobjective optimization, the concept of dominance plays a key role, and understanding it is important when operating evolutionary methods.
-See TOBEADDED!

-## Preference information
+    Preference information plays a key role in interactive multiobjective optimization methods found throughout DESDEO.

 We now have an idea what an optimal solution to a [multiobjective optimization problem](#def:moo) is, and we know that there are [many such solutions](#def:pareto_optimality).
 But which